 The compliance efforts required to start and maintain a mortgage brokerage firm can be extremely burdensome.
 Addressing compliance issues is a detail-oriented but necessary part of being in the mortgage compliance business.
-This post will focus on a high-level overview of the mortgage acts and practices regulations to consider in starting or operating a mortgage brokerage firm.
+Commercial lawyers can help you with starting or operating a mortgage brokerage firm.
+This post will focus on a high-level overview of the mortgage acts and practices regulations to consider.

 Mortgage Broker Compliances and Regulations